New this week: Lena Dunham, Mila Kunis and Charlie Puth | Federal News Network

 MOVIES

-— Lena Dunham adapts Karen Cushman’s young-adult novel in “Catherine Called Birdy,” a spirited medieval coming-of-age tale about a 14-year-old girl named Birdy (Bella Ramsey) in medieval England.
-Her father (Andrew Scott) wants to marry her off for some much-needed money, but Birdy’s plans repeatedly foil him.
-In her review, AP Film Writer Lindsey Bahr called the film “part ‘Bridget Jones’s Diary,’ part Mel Brooks and all joy.”
-Though still playing in select theaters, “Catherine Called Birdy” begins streaming Friday, Oct.
-7, on Prime Video.
+— in a spirited medieval coming-of-age tale about a 14-year-old girl named Birdy (Bella Ramsey) in medieval England.
+Her father (Andrew Scott) wants to marry her off for some much-needed money, but Birdy’s plans repeatedly foil him. , AP Film Writer Lindsey Bahr called the film “part ‘Bridget Jones’s Diary,’ part Mel Brooks and all joy.”
+Though still playing in select theaters, “Catherine Called Birdy” begins streaming Friday on Prime Video.

-— From some of the same producing team behind the hit Michael Jordan documentary series “The Last Dance” comes another look back on a basketball high point.
-“The Redeem Team,” debuting Friday, Oct.
-7, on Netflix, follows the 2008 U.S. men’s basketball team as it seeks a gold medal at the 2008 Beijing Olympics after the team’s disappointing bronze finish in 2004.
+— From some of the same producing team behind the hit Michael Jordan documentary series “The Last Dance” comes another look back on a basketball high point. debuting Friday on Netflix, follows the 2008 U.S. men’s basketball team as it seeks a gold medal at the 2008 Beijing Olympics after the team’s disappointing bronze finish in 2004.
 LeBron James and Dewayne Wade, both team members, are producers of the documentary, which digs into coach Mike Krzyzewski’s leadership and Kobe Bryant’s considerable impact on the team.

-— Mila Kunis stars in the Netflix thriller “Luckiest Girl Alive,” based on Jessica Knoll’s 2015 best-selling debut novel.
-The film, streaming Friday, Oct.
-7, takes some of the mystery stylings of “Gone Girl” and “The Girl on the Train.”
+— Mila Kunis stars in the Netflix thriller based on Jessica Knoll’s 2015 best-selling debut novel.
+The film, streaming Friday, takes some of the mystery stylings of “Gone Girl” and “The Girl on the Train.”
 Kunis stars as a New York woman with a seemingly perfect life that unravels when a true-crime documentary starts looking into her dark high-school past.

 — AP Film Writer Jake Coyle